 Adolescent girls' own decision-making in some cases heightens their vulnerability to violence.
 Driven by the cognitive changes mentioned above, which encourage sensation-seeking and risk-taking but make planning and emotional control challenging (Steinberg, 2015; WHO, 2014a), girls in some contexts engage in variety of risky behaviours, including sexual relationships with not only age mates but also the older 'sugar daddies' uniquely positioned to exploit them (Kyomuhendo Bantebya et al., 2013, 2014; Silberschmidt and Rasch, 2001).
-In Uganda, for example, research has found that girls are involved in sexual relationships at ever earlier ages, in part because they want money (Kyomuhendo Bantebya et al., 2013, 2014; Silberschmidt and rorss-generational sex outside of marriage (Amin et al., 2013).
+In Uganda, for example, research has found that girls are involved in sexual relationships at ever earlier ages, in part because they want money (Kyomuhendo Bantebya et al., 2013, 2014), and that nearly 13% of 15-19-year-old girls have engaged in cross-generational sex outside of marriage (Amin et al., 2013).